nradulovic/spice_sim/pab3bbb-compact/README.md

  - Amplifier board: Mono channel.
  - Power supply board with speaker protection & mute and LED indication.

-The complete model of the amplifier is based on Dayens Ampino power amplifier.
+The complete model of the amplifier case layout is based on Dayens Ampino power amplifier.

 Amplifier board
 ===============